matihost/monorepo/terraform/aws/aws-lambda/README.md

 # show Terraform state
 make show-state

-# to rebuild lambda .zip file (to redeploy new version of sli-synthetic-client.py)
+# to rebuild lambda .zip file, upload it to s3 and redeploy lamda to new version
-make build && make apply
+make update-lambda && make apply

 # terminates all AWS resource created with apply task, it also terminates S3 bucket done by make prepare
 make destroy